Engee documentation

 • τ .

-If the parameter Model fidelity is set to a value of Detailed with signal inputs, the fuel cell unit calculates the Nernst voltage, , taking into account the pressure and flow rate of fuel and air.
+If for the parameter Model fidelity the value is set Detailed with signal inputs, the fuel cell unit calculates the Nernst voltage, considering the pressure and fuel and air consumption.

-In this mode, the utilisation rates of hydrogen, , and oxygen, , are determined by the equations:
+In this mode, the rate of hydrogen utilization is, , and oxygen, , are defined by the equations:

 where